A Farmgirl's Kitchen®

 • Email

-Jump to Recipe
+Jump to Recipe Jump to Video

-coffee cake in loaf pan with crumb topping
+Loaf coffee cake in metal loaf pans.

 Coffee cake with streusel topping in metal loaf pans on metal baking rack.

 I really wish you could smell and taste this delicious coffee cake right now!
 Oh, it smells amazing!
-One of my mom’s best desserts was this easy to make coffee cake recipe.

 Why this recipe works